Originally posted on 24th June 2015, this SEO Guide is updated on 2nd July 2021 to add updated information and SEO tactics.

-SEO [Search Engine Optimization] is the set of strategies which are put into action to improve the visibility of websites in search engines.
+SEO [Search Engine Optimization] is the set of strategies that are put into action to improve the visibility of websites in search engines.

 On-page optimization and Off-page optimization are the two parts of SEO, and today I am here to talk about on-page optimization which is the most important part of SEO.
 This includes everything you do on your site to make it SEO-friendly.

 On-page optimization is not a new term so you must have heard a lot about it already.
 If you normally say on-page SEO, people consider it as Meta tag writing and spreading keywords on the website.
 This is somehow true, but it is much more than just meta tags.
 Especially, in the age of Google’s rolling out new updates every now and then to improve user experience, On-Page optimization becomes more of optimizing your site for users than for Google’s Crawlers.
 In short, if your content can make the users happy, it will automatically be rewarded by Google.

-Basically on-page optimization is all of those SEO techniques that are implemented on the website, and not outside of it.
+On-page optimization is all of those SEO techniques that are implemented on the website, and not outside of it.
 So, let’s dig deeper into it.

-Note: I am explaining the on page SEO taking blog post into consideration.
+Note: I am explaining the on-page SEO taking blog posts into consideration.
 So that what you will learn, will help you optimize your blog posts or web pages.

 Permalink is what comes after the main domain URL.

-In the above screenshot, the yellow area is the permalink.
+In the bellow screenshot, the yellow area is the permalink.

-The title tag has been the most important factors of on-page optimization since the beginning of SEO.
-Therefore, it’s indeed important to have an SEO friendly Title for every blog posts or web pages.
-I would like to suggest to keep meta title and post title similar [Read how to write amazing post titles]
+The title tag has been the most important factor of on-page optimization since the beginning of SEO.
+Therefore, it’s indeed important to have an SEO-friendly Title for every blog post or web page.
+I would like to suggest keeping meta title and post title similar [Read how to write amazing post titles]

 Few checklists for better title tag: